anujshah108/instArt/configuration.md

 THEN:

-Make sure you have Node, npm and XCode installed.
+Make sure you have Node, npm and Xcode installed.

 Make sure you have React Native command line tools installed: